Steiner inellipse: Graphical construction

+This same construction is applicable to the Steiner circumellipse, but uses the circumcircle of the equilateral triangle instead of the incircle.

 Generalization

 The Steiner inellipse of a triangle can be generalized to n-gons: some n-gons have an interior ellipse that is tangent to each side at the side's midpoint.
 Marden's theorem still applies: the foci of the Steiner inellipse are zeroes of the derivative of the polynomial whose zeroes are the vertices of the n-gon.